 How does Solar Smart Charging work?

 Solar Smart Charging is a purely software-based solution.
-You don’t need any additional hardware to use Solar Smart Charging and it works with any solar panel installation at home.
+You don’t need any additional hardware to use Solar Smart Charging, and it works with any solar panel installation at home.
 We use state-of-the-art solar forecasting technology based on a global fleet of weather satellites.
-This way everyone can use it, regardless of your specific solar panel setup.
+This way, everyone can use it, regardless of their specific solar panel setup.

 tado° predicts how much power your solar panels will produce based on your charge location and the details of your PV system.
 Then it determines the cheapest times to charge by calculating the price per kWh based on the tariffs and the solar consumption.